chanzuckerberg/data-guidance/standards/imaging/1.0.0/schema.md

   ### Source_Seg_Path
   - **Key:** `Source_Seg_Path`
   - **Description:** This is the path to the original segmentation image, which is usually on an external S3 bucket, Google Drive, or website.
 Most of the original files are .tif or .zarr (version 2), which can be identified from the file path.
 This information is recorded for data provenance.
 During the zarr conversion these arrays are embedded within the zarrv3 store as labels or segmentations.
+If the image does not have related segmentations or masks, the column will be left as "Not Applicable".
   - **Value:** List[String].
 Each pathway should end in ".zip", ".tif", ".zarr", etc.

   ### Internal_S3_Path